-If you’re looking for a cheaper way to get cosmetic dental work, dental treatment in Poland could be the answer.
+Why are so many people travelling to get dental treatment in Poland?
+Simple: to save money.
 Treatment such as crowns, veneers and dental implants in Poland can cost 50-75% less than in the UK.
-And with cities like Warsaw and Krakow so easily accessible, more and more patients are choosing this option.
+And with cities like Warsaw and Krakow so easily accessible, visiting a Poland dentist could be less hassle than you realise.

 If you’re considering dental tourism in Poland, there is a lot to think about.
 You’ll want to calculate the total cost of your trip, understand what to expect from your treatment, and find a reputable dentist.

-This article contains information to help you make important decisions about your dental care.
+This article contains information to help you make important decisions about getting major dental work such as dental implants in Poland.
+You can read about other patients’ experiences which they shared in their reviews of Poland dental travel.
 You’ll also find some advice and tips for when you start planning your trip.

 We have included a table with approximate Poland dental costs further down this article to help you decide whether it’s worth travelling abroad for your work.
 But to get a better idea of how much your work will cost, you can request a quotation from dental clinics in Poland here.
 It only takes a minute to fill in your details and you’ll soon hear back with your personalised quote.